sinpycn/sinpycn.github.io/_posts/research/2017-04-29-NIPS2016 GAN Tutorial-:-How-do-generative-models-work.md

 ---
-title: GAN Tutorial: How do generative models work?
+title: GAN Tutorial- How do generative models work?
 How do GANs compare to others?
 layout: post
 mathjax: true
 ---